BarbaraDh/3DTerrain-TermiteMounds/README.md

              termite_mounds.png: map of the termite mounds

-    EXPLANATION: all cluster of which > th1 % of points (above n m ground surface) have a dip degree > th2° are discarded.
+    EXPLANATION: file 'mounddetection2'. all cluster of which > th1 % of points (above n m ground surface) have a dip degree > th2° are discarded.

-Extra information

-step 2: file 'keep_bottom_points'.
-Based on the X Y values, the nearest neighbours (default: 30) are identified for each point.
-Only the point with the lowest Z value is kept.

-step 4: file 'mounddetection1'.

-    1) data is filtered based on dip degree (default 7-86 degrees)

-    2) data is filtered: points with less than (default) 50 points within a 2 m radius are discarded

-    3) data is clustered using agglomerative clustering

-    4) extra points are added to each cluster, from the 'low_points' filtered data

-    5) Based on the dip direction, certain clusters are discarded.
-Creates a file 'resultsoptimizingcenter.csv' which lists the RMSE before and optimizing the termite mound center, and the distance between the initial center and optimized.
-Creates a folder 'plots' in which the optimized center is visualised.
-Creates a file 'temporaryresultsmounds.txt'.

-    6) extra points are added to each cluster, coming from the 'CSF' data

-step 6: file 'mounddetection2'.
-Clusters are filtered based on dip degree.
-All clusters that have > 77 % amount of points (above 15 cm ground surface) that are steeper than 77◦ are discarded (default).